Zaatari Refugee Camp

 Research and Policy

-David Alan Johnson is a first year MPP student at the Harris School of Public Policy.
+David Alan Johnson is a first year MPP student at the Harris School of Public Policy, and works as a research assistant in Associate Professor of Political Science Monika Nalepa's Transitional Justice and Democratic Stability Lab.
 A native of Brownsville, Tennessee, he hopes to develop evidence-based solutions to the root causes of conflict, disparities, and arbitration with Harris’s rigorous data-driven curriculum.

 Prior to his time at the University of Chicago, he spent eight months in in Northern Ireland, Germany, Rwanda, and South Africa exploring transitional justice as a Thomas J. Watson Fellow.
 As a fellow, he worked with survivors, ex-prisoners, museum directors, state officials, activists, and professors, conducting 40+ interviews and visiting 60+ sites to study truth and reconciliation stemming from conflict, slavery, genocide, apartheid, or dictator regimes.
 Previously, he completed internships with Baker McKenzie’s international tax group, in the Transatlantic Leadership Initiatives Department of the German Marshall Fund of the United States, at the NAACP Headquarters as a Dubois Public Policy Fellow, and at the Nobel Peace prize-winning Grameen Bank in Dhaka, Bangladesh.